Skip to main content

 To add an interface to any design/interface:

-- Alloy will validate your choice to ensure the chosen interface is compatible.
-If there's an issue, Alloy will display a detailed error message.
+5. Your choice will be validated to ensure the chosen interface is compatible.
+If there's an issue, a detailed error message will be displayed.

 If successful, your chosen interface (and any interfaces it implements) will be added to the Interfaces tab.